MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-test.md

   - **AzsSFRoleSummary**
   - **AzsStoreSummary**

-- **SecretRotationReadiness**: A check to see if the stamp is in a state in which secret rotation can be run.
+- **SecretRotationReadiness**: A check to see if the Azure Stack instance is in a state in which secret rotation can be run.
 When the **SecretRotationReadiness** group is run, warnings are displayed as errors in the console output and they should be considered as blockers for secret rotation.
 The following categories are part of the SecretRotationReadiness Group:

   - **AzsAcsSummary**
   - **AzsDefenderSummary**